Azure/acs-engine/docs/kubernetes/windows.md

 -	“Server Version”
 `kubectl describe node <windows node>`
 -	“kernel version”
--	Also note the IP Address for the next step, but you don’t need to share it
+-	Also note the IP Address for the next step, but you don't need to share it

 Windows config
 Connect to the Windows node with remote desktop.
 This is easiest forwarding a port through SSH from your Kubernetes management endpoint.